SEM6-2023/SEMG6/Use-Case-Grp6.md

 There are no preconditions associated with this use case.
 ### Main Success Scenario
-The use case begins when the Surveyors types his/her name and password on the login form.
+The use case begins when the Surveyors type his/her name and password on the login form.
 Basic Flow - Login

 1.The system validates the actor’s password and logs him/her into the system.